 At least one course must be chosen from each of two elective categories: Social Sciences and Humanities, and Natural Sciences and Engineering.
 The complete list of course options can be found on the ESPP website.

 During each semester there are several opportunities for E&E secondary field students to come together to explore various energy and environmental topics through facilitated discussions.
 Some colloquia will require preparatory readings and others will require prior attendance at a public lecture on campus.
-Students will be required to attend at least one colloquium each semester, beginning at the time of their acceptance into the program.
+Students are required to attend at least one colloquium each semester, beginning at the time of their acceptance into the program.

 Freshmen seminars do not count toward secondary field requirements.
 All courses counting towards the E&E secondary field must be taken for a letter grade.
 A grade of “C” or better is required for secondary field credit.